 Day-by-Day Liposuction Recovery Timeline

 Every patient heals differently, but there is a typical liposuction recovery timeline that provides a general idea of what to expect after your surgical procedure.
-Breaking down the recovery by days and weeks helps you plan your schedule, manage expectations, and recognize what’s normal during each stage of healing.
+Breaking down the recovery by days and weeks after surgery helps you plan your schedule, manage expectations, and recognize what’s normal during each stage of healing.
 Here’s how your body is likely to recover following liposuction.

-Day 1 after Surgery
+Day 1 After Liposuction

 Day 1